fcoker/wdi-project-one/README.md

 ```

 ### Featured Piece of Code no. 2
 The second piece of code is the computer fire function.
-I found this relatively tricky because I realised that the computer was unable to determine whether or not a square was already occupied by a hit ship.
-This bug also led to the computer hitting ships on the user's game boards that weren't actually there so I had to create two functions to determine first of all whether a grid square has already been hit or missed using conditional statements the computer only successfully fires if the random square it picks is either empty or hasn't been hit before.
+I found this relatively tricky because I realised that the computer was unable to determine whether or not a square was already occupied by a ship thats already been hit.
+This bug also led to the computer hitting ships on the user's game boards that weren't actually there so I had to create two functions to determine first of all whether a grid square has already been hit or missed using conditional statements.
+The computer only successfully fires if the random square it picks is either empty or hasn't been hit before.

 ``` JavaScript